In pursuit of literary and culture enlightenment

 Internet Hanyang news team interviewed with the Dean and Administrative Manager of the College of Humanities.

-To understand more about the the College of Humanities of Hanyang University, we set out to meet the Dean of the College, Professor Gwang-chul Lee.
+To understand more about the the College of Humanities of Hanyang University, we set out to meet the Dean of the College, Professor Min, Jung.

-Q. Q. Could you please briefly introduce the College of Humanities?
+Q. Could you briefly describe the College of Humanities?

-Q. What are current achievements of the College of Humanities?
+Q. What is special about HYU’s College of Humanities?

-Q. What is the ultimate goal of the College of Humanities?
+Q. What are the career options for graduates from the College of Humanities?

 |Department of Korean Language and Literature||Introduction||Faculties||Curriculum||Course Description|